Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Presentations
 - _The digital and the analogue_, A conversation between Thor Magnusson, Hans Johannsson and Patrick Gaydecki.
 As part of Johansson's [instrument exhibition](https://www.asmundarsalur.is/omuraldanna). Ásmundarsalur, Reykjavík, Iceland, 10 Oct, 2023.
+- _CHIME Seminar_, Presentations and discussion with Thor Magnusson and Astrid Bin [url](https://www.chime.ac.uk/chime-seminar-sm-astrid-bin-and-thor-magnusson).
+As part of the EPSRC funded CHIME network.
+4 Oct, 2023.
 - "Agentology for Organology: Cyber-, Bio-, & Eco-Semiotic Perspectives on Instrumental Agency" Jack Armitage at *Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media*, May 11 2023, Harvard University Department of Music, Cambridge, MA
 - “In Between the Analogue and the Digital” Thor Magnusson in a panel session at the *International Conference on Live Interfaces*.
 ICLI 2022.
 - “Keynote at ICLC 2021” Thor Magnusson at the *International Conference on Live Coding 2021*